mcclellangg/ytmusic_analytics/README.md

     jupyter nbconvert --to notebook --execute create-ytm-hist-2025.ipynb
     ```

-    This will create a csv file `ytm_hist_2025.csv` and save it in `/workspaces/ytmusic_analytics/data` with the following columns:
+    Both options will create a csv file `ytm_hist_2025.csv` and save it in `/workspaces/ytmusic_analytics/data` with the following columns:
     `id,song_title,song_artist,listened_ts,youtube_url`
 3. Execute below command to clean up notebook output (if you want to exclude outputs from git tracking):